 Baccalaureate-Level Writing Requirement

-Students who have chosen the Manufacturing Engineering Technology curriculum will satisfy the Baccalaureate-Level Writing Requirement by successfully completing IME 4910: Multidisciplinary Senior Proposal and IME 4920: Multidisciplinary Senior Project.
+Students who have chosen the Engineering Design Technology curriculum will satisfy the Baccalaureate-Level Writing Requirement by successfully completing IME 4910: Multidisciplinary Senior Proposal and IME 4920: Multidisciplinary Senior Project.

-- A grade point average of 2.0 or better must be earned in required courses with ECE, MSE, ME, and IME prefixes.
+- A grade point average of 2.0 or better must be earned in courses presented for graduation with ECE, MSE, and IME prefixes.

 - No more than two grades of “D” or “DC” in courses presented for graduation may be counted for graduation.

-- Complete the following program of 128 semester hours.
+- Complete the following program of 124 semester credit hours.
 The schedule below is an example of one leading to graduation in eight semesters, beginning in fall.

-- The Manufacturing Engineering Technology curriculum requires students to complete a course in General education Area I, Area II, Area III, Area IV, Area V, and Area VIII.
+- The Engineering Design Technology curriculum requires students to complete a course in General Education Area I, Area II, Area III, Area IV, Area V, and Area VIII.
 At least two of the General Education Area courses must be at the 3000/4000-level, and no more than two courses from any one department may be used to satisfy the Area requirements.
-Manufacturing Engineering Technology majors are required to take IME 3020 for Area V.
+Engineering Design Technology majors are required to take IME 3020 for Area V.